Vegetable Garden Soil Basics

 Soil Basics

-The major portions of soil are minerals herbal matter air and water
+The major portions of soil are minerals, herbal matter, air, and water.

 The soil to your garden was once created over thousands of years at some point of the disintegration and decomposition of rock and herbal matter.
 Temperature and rainfall, the life and lack of lifetime of plants, animals and bacteria and fungi, and the rocks which were there to begin with: all contributed to the soil you in finding to your garden in recent times.